emreensr/Laravel-PEST-TDD/README.md

 # LARAVEL TDD EXAMPLE USİNG PEST PHP

+PEST aims to provide a better experience for writing tests.

 Using the test-driven approach, I built a simple CRUD application that allows you to create, edit, update and delete tasks.

 - Only authenticated user can visit the posts routes